Perovskite solar cell: Scalability

 Scalability includes not only scaling up the perovskite absorber layer, but also scaling up charge-transport layers and electrode.
 Both solution and vapor processes hold promise in terms of scalability.
 Process cost and complexity is significantly less than that of silicon solar cells.
 Vapor deposition or vapor assisted techniques reduce the need for use of further solvents, which reduces the risk of solvent remnants.
 Solution processing is cheaper.
 Current issues with perovskite solar cells revolve around stability, as the material is observed to degrade in standard environmental conditions, suffering drops in efficiency (See also Stability).

 In 2014, Olga Malinkiewicz presented her inkjet printing manufacturing process for perovskite sheets in Boston (US) during the MRS fall meeting – for which she received MIT Technology review's innovators under 35 award.
-The University of Toronto also claims to have developed a low-cost Inkjet solar cell in which the perovskite raw materials are blended into a Nanosolar ‘ink’ which can be applied by an inkjet printer onto glass, plastic or other substrate materials.
+The University of Toronto also claims to have developed a low-cost Inkjet solar cell in which the perovskite raw materials are blended into a Nanosolar 'ink' which can be applied by an inkjet printer onto glass, plastic or other substrate materials.

 Scaling up the absorber layer

 In order to scale up the perovskite layer while maintaining high efficiency, various techniques have been developed to coat the perovskite film more uniformly.
-For example, promotion of supersaturation through rapid solvent removal increases nucleation density and reduces grain growth time and solute migration.
+For example, some physical approaches are developed to promote supersaturation through rapid solvent removal, thus getting more nucleations and reducing grain growth time and solute migration.
 Heating, gas flow, vacuum, and anti-solvent can all assist solvent removal.
 And chemical additives, such as chloride additives, Lewis base additives, surfactant additive, and surface modification, can influence the crystal growth to control the film morphology.
 For example, a recent report of surfactant additive, such as L-α-phosphatidylcholine (LP), demonstrated the suppression of solution flow by surfactants to eliminate gaps between islands and meanwhile the surface wetting improvement of perovskite ink on the hydrophobic substrate to ensure a full coverage.
 Besides, LP can also passivate charge traps to further enhance the device performance, which can be used in blade coating to get a high-throughput of PSCs with minimal efficiency loss.